BLUE HORIZON, BOOK 4

 “Come on, dear,” she said to the expectant mother.
 “Shed your nightgown so I can get you cleaned up and into bed.
 It begins.”

 Although there had been no plans to do so, Taro’s crew had been slowly congregating on the wooden deck behind the Sinclair house.
 The afternoon sun was hidden above the shade of a large tree beside the deck and the temperature was pleasant with gentle breezes from the nearby sea.
-Lorelei kept everyone supplied with glasses of tea, soda, water, virrinade or coffee, merrily serving her friends.
+Lorelei kept everyone supplied with glasses of tea, soda, jamonade, water or coffee, merrily serving her friends.

 Merlin and Bill were pacing the floors inside the house, while Tristan and Guinevere calmly kept them company in the front room.
 Jerry’s help had been politely turned down by Shannon, so he was outside with his shipmates.
 With Samantha so near to giving birth, no one wanted to be away from the house.
-Not even Bill’s children could provide much distraction for the gathered crew, so the pups played together out on the lawn, happily chasing one another around the trees, the barn and through the gazebo throwing fallen virrin fruit at one another, while the adults fidgeted collectively.
+Not even Bill’s children could provide much distraction for the gathered crew, so the pups played together out on the lawn, happily chasing one another around the trees, the barn and through the gazebo throwing fallen jamon fruit at one another, while the adults fidgeted collectively.

 Taro had been talking privately with Renny in low voices, but the others soon realized that the conversation had nothing to do with either Samantha or their intimate history.
 Renny’s eyes were too wide, his tail twitching and his arms gesturing just a bit too much for comfort’s sake.